-We arrived at the border via Ticabus at about 6pm.
+We arrived at the Paso Canoas border via Ticabus at about 6pm.
+This border crossing is on the Pan-American Highway.
 It took us about 2 hours to exit Costa Rica and to enter Panama.

 The border control point for Costa Rica is on the left hand side of the road, here you will need to have your passport stamped out, however, they will only stamp you out if you have paid the exit tax of $7USD.
 Once stamped out you then have to walk about 500m down the road to the Panama control point, lucky for us the bus company took our bags.

 The process of entering Panama will take longer so be prepared as it is slow and can feel far from organised.
 The first thing you will have to do is line and and wait to have your passport checked and stamped by border control officer.
 Whilst in line you will be approached to pay a tourist tax of $1USD.
-We are unsure if this is a legitimate charge but you do get a sticker in your passport so we just paid it (as did everyone else)… However, be prepared to pay the same exiting Panama and also the other boarders have different charges, we heard that the Caribbean coast crossing costs $4USD.
+We are unsure if this is a legitimate charge but you do get a sticker in your passport so we just paid it (as did everyone else)… However, be prepared to pay the same exiting Panama.
+We learnt from other travellers that the other Costa Rica/Panama boarders have different charges, and that the Caribbean coast crossing costs $4USD.

 Once you have been stamped in you will need to get you bags so they can be checked by customs.
 This is the slowest part of the process.
 Everyone on the bus was rounded up into a room where a roll call was carried out, the offer could not pronounce our names very well so listen carefully.
 After the roll call you are given a customs form to complete and before you can leave the room you need to have your bag checked.
 This can either mean the officer looks at it and lets you go or they might ask you to open it.

 Once you exit the room you have officially entered Panama!